 The Encylopedia Britannica tells us that the half-sister of Wang Mang's father had married Emperor Yuan (r.
-49-33 BCE) and became the mother of his successor, Emperor Cheng.
-This enabled an appointment in court circles.
-Wikipedia describes him as having won "praise for his humility, thriftiness, and desire to study" and adds that he "He wore not the clothes of young nobles but those of a young Confucian scholar."
-By year 1 of the Common Era, the former wife of Emperor Yuan, as the Grand Dowager Empress Wang, appointed Wang Mang regent for the new nine-year-old emperor, Ping-di.
-Quickly, Wang Mang, now around 45 years-old, used his power to reduce his and the Dowager Empress's critics in court squabbles – while appearing faithful to the Han Dynasty.
+49-33 BCE), and this half-sister became the mother of Emperor Yang's successor, Emperor Cheng (r.
+33-7 BCE).
+This enabled Wang Mang to win an appointment in court circles where, according to Wikipedia, he won "praise for his humility, thriftiness, and desire to study" and "wore not the clothes of young nobles but those of a young Confucian scholar."

 In the year 3, Wang Mang's son Wang Yu, dissatisfied with his father's dictatorial rule, conspired with Emperor Ping's maternal uncles against Wang Mang.
 Wang Mang had the uncles put to death and, it is written, had his son commit suicide, with the claim that he had died of an illness.
 By year 4, Wang Mang had managed to make his daughter Emperor Ping's empress.

-Wang believed that his subjects would obey his decrees, but gentry-bureaucrats gave less importance to their devotion to Wang's description of Confucianism than to they did to their own wealth.
+Wang believed that his subjects would obey his decrees, but gentry-bureaucrats gave less importance to their devotion to Wang's description of Confucianism than they did to their own wealth.
 They and other owners of good-sized lands failed to cooperate in implementing Wang's reforms.
-Locally, peasants remained unaware of the reforms (no radio, or television).
+Peasants remained unaware of the reforms (no radio or television).
 Wealthy merchants that Wang Mang's government hired to implement reforms succumbed to bribery.
-Wang needed to organize a broad base of support and a force willing to move against those violating his land reform laws, but it didn't happen.
+Wang needed to organize a broad base of support as a political and policing force, but it didn't happen.

-In the year 11 the Yellow River broke its banks, creating floods from Shandong province north to where the river empties into the sea.
+In the year 11 the Yellow River broke its banks, creating floods.
 The usual failure to store enough grain for hard times left people without food.
-By the year 14 CE, cannibalism. appeared.
+By the year 14, cannibalism. appeared.
 Believing that his reform program was a failure, Wang withdrew it.
 But already armed resistance to his rule had arisen.
 Rather than Wang having mobilized a peasant army to enforce his reforms, armies of peasants mobilized against him.
 There were disciplined bands of peasants called the Red Eyebrows led by a former brigand chief.
 Rebellion spread across China.
 In some places, rebel peasants were led by landlords.
 Some rebel groupings described Wang's rule as illegitimate.
 And one of the rebel groupings placed at its head a member of the "Han family," Liu Xiu.

 Peasant armies murdered and plundered.
 They marched to the capital, killing officials as they went.
 The troops that Wang sent against the rebel armies joined the rebels or went on sprees of plundering, taking what little food they could find.
 The basic goodness of people that Confucianists had believed in appeared to have vanished.
 In the year 23 a rebel army invaded and burned China's great capital city, Chang'an.
 Its soldiers found Wang Mang in his throne-room reciting from his collection of Confucian writings.
 He was silenced by a soldier cutting off his head.